TerenceSperringerJr/forest-widget/README.md

 Javascript-based HTML widget that provides interface for displaying and selecting nodes of forests

 ## Instructions ##
-1. Include forest-widget.js and forest-widget.css
+1. A. Include forest-widget.js and forest-widget.css
+   -or-
+   B. Include forest-widget_b.js and forest-widget.css

 2. Use FOREST_WIDGET_CREATOR.create() to instantiate a new Forest Widget
 3. A. Use the new Forest Widget object to call addNode({id, label, parent})